Breslov writings have always spoken to my heart & soul, even though we are not Breslov chassidim.

 At that moment, a Ukrainian man passed by, so my son asked him for help.

-After scanning everything, the Ukrainian claimed he didn't understand it either, and prepared to go on his way.
+After taking a good, long look at everything, the Ukrainian claimed he didn't understand it either, and prepared to go on his way.

 He extracted my son's credit card with no problem.

 Who knew understanding could be bought for only 5 hryvni?